‘Each of the four divisions of the year marked by particular weather patterns and daylight hours.’

 As stated before, life is a process.
 We are born, mature, possibly reproduce, and then we die.
 In the spring, when everything new and we are curious about the world ‘lusty Spring‘ and are happy.
 Nothing unpleasant happens here.

-It is summer now and are enjoying delight at a more productive age as young women and men.
+It is summer now and is enjoying delight at a more productive age as young women and men.
 Just as in ‘spring,’ there is an experience, or some extraordinary memory ‘ruminate.‘ Sill good times are referenced in this second part of the poem.
 The last two stanzas are begging to reflect the latter years (autumn, winter) age is settling in:

 His soul has in its Autumn, when his wings